wendyverdonk93/docs/content/payments/methods/credit-and-debit-cards/vpay/about.md

 - Refunds are only processed if there are enough funds in your MultiSafepay balance.

 - The customer receives the refund in the bank account they originally paid from within the next business day.

 {{< /details >}}

+{{< details title="Chargebacks" >}}

+Cardholders who disagree with or do not recognise a transaction charged to their credit card can ask V Pay to raise a dispute.
+V Pay then notifies MultiSafepay and reclaims the transaction amount from you.

+You are solely liable for paying for chargebacks.

+V Pay gives cardholders the right to claim chargebacks for up to 180 days after the purchase.

+For more information, see [Chargebacks](/payments/refunds-and-chargebacks/chargebacks).

+{{< /details >}}